 Take the Hudson Line 1.5 hours north to Cold Spring for a day of adventuring: lace up your hiking shoes and tackle one of the trails on Breakneck Ridge before strolling along Main Street to shop and find some farm-to-table eats.

 Take a 3.5-hour train ride to Washington, DC, where centuries of history and culture await you.
-Of course you can tour the National Mall, but there’s also a thriving local scene in the District, full of small businesses, restaurants, and outdoors escapes
+Of course, you can tour the National Mall, but there’s also a thriving local scene in the District, full of small businesses, restaurants, and outdoor escapes

 Take the Amtrak Adirondack train through New York’s wine country and all the way up to Montreal, in Quebec.
 The total journey is 10 hours, but it’s best enjoyed in sections so as to best experience Hudson Valley (this one is ideal for fall, when your view will feature lots of iconic autumnal foliage).